xiangivyli/it_foundamental_course/README.md

 - CSS stands for **C**ascading **S**tyle **S**heets
 - Describe the **style** of a website

+It is common to put `<style>` section in a seperate CSS file, the benefits of external CSS file:
+1. Better overview
+2. External CSS files could be reused for different HTML pages, in case of same styling
+3. External CSS files can be cached by the browser, which increases performance of the website

 ### 1.3.1 `<style>` Element
 - Used to define style (CSS) information for a document